pgpais/Family-Play-Reddit-Ethnography/pages/Family Play Reddit Ethnography.md

 					  collapsed:: true
 						- Have some doubts about when this could should be used collapsed:: true
-							- If I use every time they mention gameplay, for example, it might get muddied really fast (?)
+							- If I use this every time someone mentions gameplay, for example, it might get muddied really fast (?)
 						- [[Media Component/Gameplay]]
 						- [[Media Component/Narrative]]
 					- How family affects the experience